Continence Physiotherapy For Children & Teens

 Penrith Pelvic Floor Physio Icon

 Children's continence physiotherapy can help with a range of issues such as bedwetting, day-wetting and urgency.
-We can help with range of strategies that will build your child's confidence.
+We can help with a range of strategies that will build your child's confidence.

 Penrith Pelvic Floor Physio Icon